-This switch is sued to toggle the sate of the chemical pump (If available).
+This switch is used to toggle the state of the chemical pump (if the machine is so equipped).
 Pressing and releasing this switch will alternately turn the chemical pump on and off.
 The indicator provides the following status information:

 Off - Chemical pump and valve off.